Preetam2114/Placements-Series/README.md

 - Find subarray with given sum
 - Find the largest subarray with equal number of 0's & 1's
 - Product of array without using division operator
+- Sort a nearly sorted (or K sorted) array